Thursday 25 April 2019, 7.30pm

 Hannah Marshall is a cellist who is continuing to extract, invent, and exorcize as many sounds and emotional qualities from her instrument as she can.
 She has been a regular member of Alexander Hawkins’ Ensembles and has toured in Europe and South America with Luc Ex and Veryan Weston’s ensembles – SOL 6 & 12.
 She plays with ‘String Terrorists’ - Barrel (a trio with Violinist Alison Blunt & Violist/poet Ivor kallin).
 And has been invited by Fred Frith and Suichi Chino in their residencies at café Oto.
 She also plays with Terry Day, Tim Hodgkinson, Roger Turner, Paul May, Kay Grant, and the London Improvisers Orchestra.

-Tamriko Kordzaia (piano) became renowned in her native Georgia as an interpreter of Mozart and Haydn.
+Georgian-Swiss pianist Tamriko Kordzaia became renowned in her native Georgia as an interpreter of Mozart and Haydn.
 After moving to Switzerland, she continued in this field, but became more and more engaged in new music, especially in the works of the younger generations of composers.
 She has received numerous national and international awards, including the first prize and the prize for Mozart interpretation at the International Sakai Competition in Osaka and the culture award of the City of Winterthur.
 She has been a member of the Mondrian Ensemble in Zurich since 2008 while constantly touring the world for concerts.
-She premiered pieces by Klaus Lang, Jürg Frey, David Dramm, Felix Profos, Roland Moser, Mikheil Shugliashvil and others and released CDs on Edition Wandelweiser, NEOS, WERGO and Guild.
+She premiered pieces by Klaus Lang, Jürg Frey, David Dramm, Felix Profos, Roland Moser, Mikheil Shugliashvil and others and released CDs on Edition Wandelweiser, NEOS, WERGO, A Tree in a Field Records and Guild; In 2020 Col Legno released a CD with music by the Austrian composer Thomas Wally and on the Berlin label Tochnit Aleph the solo piece "Experience of Limits" by Antoine Chessex was published on vinyl.
 Since 2005 Tamriko Kordzaia is artistic director of the Georgian-Swiss festival for current music »Close Encounters«.
+Tamriko Kordzaia is piano professor at the Zurich University of the Arts.

 Tomas Korber lives in Zurich and works as a composer, producer and improvising musician.
 In addition to his work as a solo artist, he has worked with numerous renowned musicians both at home and abroad.
 He has been involved in the production of over two dozen recordings throughout his career, has appeared at major festivals around the world and has toured Europe, the United States and Asia.
 Tomas Korber was awarded the Artist in Residence Scholarship (New York) of the city of Zurich and received a composition commission from Pro Helvetia.